 - 88. Colleges can use their discretion to amend a bursary award if they discover changes in a student's circumstances but this must be supported by appropriate documentation. - 89.
-Students should sign a declaration on the bursary application form, undertaking to refund on demand any overpayment made.
-This includes overpayments due to miscalculation, re-evaluation of eligibility, unsatisfactory attendance/ engagement or failure to comply with the college's code of conduct.
+Students should sign a declaration on the bursary application form, undertaking

+&lt;sup>2 As per SFC's 2022-23 Credit Guidance: "The required date is 1 November for full-time programmes starting at the summer term.
+For other programmes the date will be the day on which 25% of the total calendar days between the course start and end have passed."
+Being a student with care experience is very daunting: findings from a survey of care-experienced students in Scottish colleges and universities to refund on demand any overpayment made.
+This includes overpayments due to miscalculation, re-evaluation of eligibility, unsatisfactory engagement or failure to comply with the college's code of conduct.
 The student should acknowledge that repayment may be made by reduction or suspension of future payments.